Hyderite/Hyderite/README.md

 6. Learning node.js
 7. procrastinating ;)

-You can find a full list of my projects on [my portfolio](https://hyderite.dev/).
+You can find a full list of my projects in [my portfolio](https://hyderite.dev/).

 **I know how to code in these languages :)**